The future of computing at Tandon | NYU Tandon School of Engineering

 The problem is that the field is moving so fast, higher ed hasn’t kept up with demand, and there aren’t yet many predefined paths to follow into a career in quantum technologies.
 Tandon is partnering with industry to give students a unique opportunity to gain skills in a cutting-edge and rapidly developing field while helping companies develop promising talent, beginning with a new quantum technologies minor launched in Spring 2024 through the Department of Applied Physics.

-The new minor stemmed from a collaboration between NYU Tandon and SandboxAQ, an enterprise SaaS company providing solutions at the nexus of AI and Quantum technology, with a jointly-organized a workshop during which Tandon faculty joined SandboxAQ leaders and residents — graduate students and postdocs working on AI and quantum projects at the company — to begin designing a curriculum that provides a practical foundation for careers in the quantum industry.
+The new minor stemmed from a collaboration between NYU Tandon and SandboxAQ, an enterprise SaaS company providing solutions at the nexus of AI and Quantum technology, with a jointly-organized workshop during which Tandon faculty joined SandboxAQ leaders and residents — graduate students and postdocs working on AI and quantum projects at the company — to begin designing a curriculum that provides a practical foundation for careers in the quantum industry.

-In September as a lead-up to the minor launch, NYU Tandon worked with SandboxAQ to host a tremendously well-attended hackathon — called Tandon hAQathon — to introduce NYU students to quantum technology and provide them hands-on experience in quantum programming,.
+In September as a lead-up to the minor launch, NYU Tandon worked with SandboxAQ to host a tremendously well-attended hackathon — called Tandon hAQathon — to introduce NYU students to quantum technology and provide them hands-on experience in quantum programming.
 Tandon also welcomed Rupak Chatterjee as an Industry Assistant Professor this year, who will bring his expertise in quantum machine learning to courses for the minor.

 Chatterjee joins a number of Tandon faculty and alumni who are working on quantum computing.
-His research into the pure physics behind quantum machine learning is illuminating the potential (and limits) of quantum computing as it currently exists, while developing algorithms necessary to harness quantum’s unique abilities beyond the realm of classical computing.
+His research into the pure physics behind quantum machine learning is illuminating the potential (and limits) of quantum computing as it currently exists while developing algorithms necessary to harness quantum’s unique abilities beyond the realm of classical computing.

 Dean Emeritus Katepalli R. Sreenivasan has been working on the potential for quantum computing to improve computational fluid dynamics (CFD), the use of classical- and non-classical computing to understand how liquids act when force is applied to them.
 Quantum computers may be leveraged to simulate classical fluids, a domain traditionally relegated to classical computational paradigms.
 While quantum computing is useful at the molecular scale, Sreenivasan’s work is interrogating whether it will really be more effective at modeling fluid dynamics at a larger scale, or if traditional computing is simply a better fit.
 In 2023, he introduced an in-house quantum simulator for computational fluid dynamics, and highlighted the limitations of quantum computing while preserving the quantum advantage in speed and efficiency.